eurus13/T440P-32GB/README.md

 * HSW MRC Addressing Decoding functions were missing bitshift[1<<28] and row/col[11][4] info for 8Gbit,16GB modules

- * CAP REG(Capabilities Register) lists HSW col_11 support, but it is not enabled by commented out "SUPPORT" flag.
+ * CAP REG(Capabilities Register) lists HSW col_11 support, but it is not enabled [commented out "SUPPORT" flag]

    ** CAP REG also has setting that allows 16GB modules (it was set by default, but may not be on other machines"